buelchandler/getting-and-cleaning-data/README.md

 For the remainder of the variables, we provide a taxonomy that can be used to decicpher meaning.
 Note that all variables below are numeric (dbl).

 1. There are two sensors in the smartphone measured: Accelerometer (Acc) and Gyroscope (Gyro).
-Each sensor provides 3-
+Each sensor provides 3-axial signals

-axial signals in the X, Y and Z directions
+in the X, Y and Z directions

 2. The Accelerometer signal was decomposed into a Body part (Body) and a Gravity part (Gravity)

-3. The recorded observations were over the time domain (time), and an Fast Fourier Transform was applied post experiment
+3. The recorded observations were over the time domain (time), and an Fast Fourier Transform was applied post experiment to

-to transform to the frequency (freq) domain
+transform to the frequency (freq) domain

 4. Body linear acceleration and angular velocity were derived in time to obtain "Jerk" signals in addition